starkinfra/sdk-dotnet/README.md

 Console.WriteLine(statement);
 ```

-## Get a PixStatement .csv file
+### Get a PixStatement .csv file

-To get a .csv file of a PixStatement using its id, run:
+To get a .csv file of a Pix statement using its id, run:

 ```c#
 using System;